Paddington - Milton

 Population growth drivers in Paddington - Milton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Paddington - Milton's population is approximately 13,292 as of November 2025.
-This figure represents an increase of 1,095 people, a 9.0% rise since the 2021 Census which reported a population of 12,197.
-The change is inferred from the estimated resident population of 13,272 in June 2024 and an additional 178 validated new addresses since the Census date.
-This results in a population density ratio of 3,712 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Paddington - Milton's growth rate of 9.0% since the 2021 census exceeds the national average of 8.9%, indicating its status as a growth leader in the region.
-Overseas migration contributed approximately 72.5% of overall population gains during recent periods, driving this growth.
+Paddington - Milton's population is approximately 13,561 as of February 2026.
+This figure represents an increase of 1,364 people since the 2021 Census, which reported a population of 12,197.
+The increase is inferred from the estimated resident population of 13,272 in June 2024 and an additional 293 validated new addresses since the Census date.
+This results in a population density ratio of 3,788 persons per square kilometer, placing Paddington - Milton in the upper quartile nationally according to AreaSearch's assessments.
+The area's 11.2% growth from 2021 exceeds the national average of 9.9%.
+Overseas migration contributed approximately 72.5% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-Examining future population trends, an above median population growth is projected for national statistical areas.
-By 2041, Paddington - Milton is expected to grow by 2,003 persons, reflecting a total increase of 14.9% over the 17-year period, based on the latest annual ERP population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections, released in 2023 and based on 2022 data.
+Future population trends project an above median growth for the area, with an expected increase of 2,003 persons to 2041, reflecting a total increase of 12.6% over the 17 years.

 Frequently Asked Questions - Population